shakna-israel/ogw/README.md

 * The include folder inside the current path is added as a header search path. (`./include`)

-* If there is a file called `libraries.txt` in the current working directory, it is treated like a line-deliminated series of libraries to link.
+* If there is a file called `libraries.txt` in the same directory as the file being executed, it is treated like a line-deliminated series of libraries to link.

 * If there is an environment variable called `LIBRARIES`, it is treated like a `;` deliminated series of libraries to link.